BS Kinesiology & Sport Sciences with Rehabilitation Specialization

 • 6 people flag

-• Respected faculty who care about your success.
-Our faculty's first priority is teaching followed by innovative research.
-Barry's sport and Exercise Physiology faculty members possess strong academic and professional credentials, as well as experience in the field.
-They are available to answer your questions, to guide your progress toward completion of your Exercise Physiology degree, and to help as you set up a professional network.
+Respected faculty who cares about your success.
+Our faculty's priority is teaching followed by innovative research.
+Barry's Kinesiology & Sport Sciences faculty members possess strong academic and professional credentials, as well as experience in the field.
+They are available to answer your questions, to guide your progress toward completion of your degree, and to help as you set up a professional network.

 Program Requirements

-The Exercise Physiology program requires 39 credit hours (beyond the SES core of 22 hours) which are specific to the Exercise Physiology major and which prepare students to attempt professional certification examinations.
-A student majoring in Exercise Physiology must take the ACSM Health/Fitness Specialist or the NSCA Strength and Conditioning Specialist certification examination prior to graduation.
-Students who want to prepare to allied health career have the opportunity to choose a concentration in Rehabilitation Sciences.
+The Kinesiology and Sport Sciences with Rehabilitation Specialization requires 39 credit hours (beyond the SES core of 22 hours) which are specific to the Rehabilitation Specialization which prepares students to attempt professional certification examinations.
+A student majoring in KSS Rehabilitation Specialization must take the ACSM Health/Fitness Specialist or the NSCA Strength and Conditioning Specialist certification examination prior to graduation.
 The minimum grade of C is required in all major, SES core, and co-requisite courses.

-• By the end of the fourth semester of study, Exercise Physiology (EXP) student majors must have earned at least a 2.75 cumulative GPA.
+• By the end of the fourth semester of study, Kinesiology & Sport Sciences with Rehabilitation Specialization student majors must have earned at least a 2.75 cumulative GPA.
 Students not meeting or maintaining the program cumulative GPA requirement will be notified and given one additional semester to meet or exceed the minimum cumulative GPA.
 If at the end of the fourth semester of study the student still has not earned the required program cumulative GPA, they will be dismissed from the major.

-• Students must pass SES-361 Exercise Physiology and SES-361L Lab, and SES-370 Fitness Assessment and Exercise Prescription and SES-370L Lab, with a C or better and show proof of current CPR/AED certification prior to being admitted to SES-486 Practicum.
-Practicum in Exercise Physiology requires at least six hours per week of guided field experience in laboratory testing and research, exercise leadership, exercise prescription and programming, and fitness assessment.
+• Students must pass SES-361 Exercise Physiology and SES-361L Exercise Physiology Lab, and SES-370 Fitness Assessment and Exercise Prescription and SES-370L Lab, with a C or better and show proof of current CPR/AED certification prior to being admitted to SES-486 Practicum.
+Practicum in KSS -R requires at least six hours per week of guided field experience in laboratory testing and research, exercise leadership, exercise prescription and programming, and fitness assessment.
 (See other SES-486 requirements in the course descriptions section.)

-SES-499 (Internship in Exercise Physiology) is a field experience in a hospital-based wellness or cardiac rehabilitation program, a corporate or community fitness center, or sports training facility.
+SES-499 (Internship in Kinesiology & Sport Sciences) is a field experience in a hospital-based wellness or cardiac rehabilitation program, a corporate or community fitness center, or sports training facility.
 Completion of SES-486 is required in order to receive approval from the Internship Coordinator and Program Director to enroll in SES-499.
 (See other requirements under course descriptions.)
 SES 499: Internship meets the integrative experience requirement for graduation.

 • A variety of assessment and evaluation methods are utilized to effectively measure student learning outcomes.
 These methods are chosen to align with course objectives and offer a comprehensive evaluation of students' knowledge, skills, and competencies.
 Key assessment methods include examinations covering various question formats, assignments, and projects encouraging real-world application, active class participation fostering engagement and comprehension, quizzes for monitoring progress, online assessments providing flexibility, peer and self-assessment promoting reflective learning, and clear rubrics ensuring transparency and consistency.
 Through this multifaceted approach, we strive to create a dynamic learning environment that supports student success and academic excellence while continuously adapting to meet evolving needs and standards.